rvkrish/EventBeans/README.md

 ## Features
 - I have implemented the code but it wont work until we have a proper api key from https://api.iterable.com/api/doc
+- Used Webmock gem for mocking the API's